Alastair White: Other works

 In July 2019, his Two Panels for String Quartet was released by the Altius Quartet as part of Quadrants Vol. 3.
 It was shortlisted for a Scottish Award for New Music 2020.
 2020 saw the release of the documentary opera A Boat in an Endless Blue Sea and the Scots-Yiddish Cantata The Drowning Shore, which incorporated Sholem Asch's God of Vengeance as part of a collaboration with the playwright's descendants.
 He is currently composer-in-residence for the Ljubljana-based abeceda [new music ensemble], premiering a new series about negation including Anti-Music and Music Against —.
 His scores are published by UMP.

 Other projects include an original score for the feature film Treasure Trapped, music for the Scottish School of Contemporary Dance, and a multidisciplinary installation for StAnza.
 He was a founding member of the bands White Heath (Electric Honey) and Blank Comrade (Red Wharf), and writes and speaks internationally on musicology and composition.

-He is currently undertaking a PhD at Goldsmiths, University of London with Roger Redgate and Lauren Redhead.
-His studies are supported by the Tait Memorial Trust.
+He holds a PhD from Goldsmiths, University of London, where he studied with Roger Redgate and Lauren Redhead.
+His studies were supported by the Tait Memorial Trust.
+He teaches composition at the University of Surrey and Slovenia's Inštitut .abeceda.

+As an author, he is represented by Salma Begum at Greyhound Literary and his debut novel is due to be published by DUMBO Press in the autumn of 2026.

-Contingency Dialectics
+Contingency dialectics

 White describes his compositional methodology as proceeding from a New Materialist philosophical system, one thatforegrounds a radical new concept of subjectivity which can be realised through art: where subjectivity is a process of community that maintains (accepts) the undefiable integrity of individual monads only to combine them into a matrix of human and non-human (aesthetic, technological, etc) structures: that is, for instance, an art in which the creative reassembly of disparate, logical, mutually exclusive but reciprocally containing structures in turn effects the assembly of individuals involved in and experiencing it into a trans-subjective agent: composed of signs, meaning, and human process.
-This means: letting go of our old-fashioned selfhood as much as any old-fashioned ‘decentring’ in a surge of futures and utopias, in the optimism of a community where our imposed individualities combine, like the white rose of heaven, in the technologies of texts, operas and virtual worlds.
+This means: letting go of our old-fashioned selfhood as much as any old-fashioned 'decentring' in a surge of futures and utopias, in the optimism of a community where our imposed individualities combine, like the white rose of heaven, in the technologies of texts, operas and virtual worlds.